Introduction / History

 What Are Their Beliefs?

 The Khatri practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Khatri visit Hindu temples and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods like Christians or Jews.
 There are many forms of Hinduism, each with its own deities and beliefs.
 The Khatri have built multiple Hindu temples in and near the city of Mumbai.
 Mumbai is the financial center of India.
 The main yearly holidays of the Khatri people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
 The caste system divides Hindus into four main categories.
-Dalits and tribal peoples are outside of the caste system.
+The lowest communities are outside of the caste system.

 What Are Their Needs?